pozitron57/open-source-comments/README.md

     - creation date,
     - license.

-- `yaml_2_js.py` converts `data.yaml` to `data.js` (it defines two variables).
+- `yaml_2_js.py` converts `data.yaml` to `data.js` (it defines two variables
+  — `osc_data` and `cols`).

-- `index.html` reads it using
+- `index.html` reads `data.js` and parses using
   [datatables.js](https://github.com/DataTables/DataTables).

 - The webpage is updated daily at 17:00 UTC using `cron`. `updater.sh` collects the information via Github API, run `get_gh_data.py`, then `yaml_2_js.py`, then deploys the updated files, then updates the repo.

 # TODO

 - Check and add the information to make the table useful.
 I'd appreciate adding a missing demo.
 Sometimes it's not easy to find.
 For example, [Juvia](https://github.com/phusion/juvia) is rated over 1000 stars on github, but I spent an hour to find a couple of currently working instances.
 I even found a recent (2018) [post](https://blog.backslasher.net/disqus.html) about switching from Juvia to Disqus!

 - Improve the python code.